hallzy/dotfiles/README.md

 The 4th entry will automatically clone all of the repos that I use or own.

+The 5th Entry will pull new changes from the repos I use for my vim plugins and then copy those changes to my .vim directory.

 The last step runs a script that creates symbolic links in your /bin folder for scripts that are in ~/.my-scripts.